harshithaa23/Java_Programming/README.md

 - Exception Handling
 - Collections Framework
 - Advanced Concepts like Streams, File Handling, and JDBC
-- Data Structures and Algorithms in Java
+- Data Structures and Algorithms in Java.

 ## 🏁 Current Progress
 I've recently completed the **Java Basics** module, which includes: